TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Enable tilib.findPackage to deal with meta-packages. e.g. @syncfusion/ej2-vue-schedule - This does not install a package called "ej2-vue-schedule" but in fact installs 17 other packages!
 [Issue #69](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/69).
 The workaround for this is to use a build step so this is the bottom of the pile unless someone wants to do a PR.
 Any "fix" would likely require a lot of code for very little, if any, reward.

 * Node(s) for specific web components.
 Possibly allowing the component to be pushed over ws.
 [Ref.1](https://markus.oberlehner.net/blog/distributed-vue-applications-pushing-content-and-component-updates-to-the-client/)

+## Security - NOTE: Removed in v5, may come back later

+* Add roles/tags options to JWT?
+Or at least to the user session record

+* Editor
+  * Make JWT IP address check optional `jwtCheckIp`
+  * Add "copy local security.js template" button to security section to reset the local overrides.
+  * Add ability to edit security.js code to the editor.
+* BE
+  * **MAKE SURE THAT THE CLIENT ID IS IN THE JWT & CHECK _auth.id against JWT ID (`sub` - subject id)**
+  * Add 2nd expiry length to the security settings: JWT ping (minutes), session expiry (days)
+  * ~~Consider adding a client ID - to be built into the JWT~~
+  * Add JWT even if user unauth - it is just a token and allows for unauth traffic
+  * Add sec processing to incoming disconnect signal from socket.io
+  * JWT extension processing - needs processing on client as well as server
+  * security.js
+    * move instance-specific load of .config/security.js up to instanceSetup()
+  * ??
+Add security to user API's ??
+  * NB: May get a new connect without a disconnect
+* FE
+  * Send cache request on server auth response - only if unauth msg flow enabled(?)
+  * Make sure self.security is externally read-only
+  * Make sure localStorage _auth is always updated after control msg from server
+  * Make bootstrap-vue toasts optional, add auth change notices